How To Stay Sober On New Year’s Eve

 Tips For A Sober New Year’s Eve

 Is this your first New Year’s Eve without alcohol?
 Fear not.
-Here are some tips on how to have a fun, sober New Year’s Eve and New Year’s Day:
+Here are some tips on how to have a fun, sober New Year’s Eve and New Year’s Day.

 Host Your Own Party

-Going to a New Year’s Eve party where alcohol will be present can be triggering for some people who are newly sober or unsteady in their addiction recovery this holiday season.
+Going to a New Year’s Eve party where alcohol will be present can be triggering for people who are newly sober or unsteady in their addiction recovery this holiday season.

 One alternative is organizing your own party.
 This way, you can set the rules (no alcohol) and create a celebratory environment that feels comfortable for you and your guests.